-A pop-up turkey timer is a plastic device that’s already in the turkey when you buy it.
+A pop-up turkey timer is a plastic device that’s already inside the turkey when you buy it.
 Confession time: The first time I bought a turkey with a pop-up timer, I didn’t know what the plastic thing was.
-I tried to remove it, thinking I shouldn’t cook a turkey that has plastic in it.
-They don’t come out easy!
+I tried to remove it, thinking I shouldn’t cook the

 In any case, if your turkey has a white prod with a colored top inserted near the wing or breast, that’s your pop-up timer.
 When the turkey is done, the colored top pops up.

 Pop-up timers are handy and I’ve had good luck with them.
 Still, you should know that a Consumer Reports study concludes that these timers can pop before your turkey is fully cooked.
-That’s why it’s smart to validate the pop-up timer with an external thermometer.
+So, validate the pop-up timer with an external thermometer.

 I’ve tried many thermometers.
 In my experience, most of them seem to work fine at the beginning and then fail after a few uses.
 The only one I’ve found that keeps working is Thermapen.
-This is an instant-read, digital thermometer — which means you don’t leave it in the bird while it cooks.
+This is a digital, instant read thermometer — which means you don’t leave it in the bird while it cooks.
 You just pop it in periodically to check the temperature.

 Thermapen retails for $79.
 It’s a lot, I know.
 There are cheaper Thermapen knock-offs available on Amazon.
 I can’t vouch for them, but they may be worth trying if you’re on a budget.

-Bigger turkeys take longer to cook.
-That’s why there are multiple answers to the turkey cook time question.
+Know that bigger turkeys take longer to cook.
 You can roast a 6-lb. turkey breast in a couple hours, while a 24-lb. bird will need up to 5 hours to cook.
 See turkey cook times below for more information.

-How many pounds of turkey do I need?
-Assuming you want a whole turkey, and not just the breast or legs, you’ll need to purchase about 1 pound per person.
+How much turkey do I need?
+Assuming you will buy a entire turkey, and not just the breast or legs, you’ll need about 1 pound of turkey per person.
 So if you’re expecting 10 guests, a 10-pound turkey should suffice.
 If you want leftovers, or plan to serve larger portions, then aim for 1.5 pounds per person.
 That equates to a 15-lb turkey for 10 people.

 Best oven temperature for roasting turkey